Grand Falls-Windsor-Buchans

 Grand Falls-Windsor—Buchans is a provincial electoral district for the House of Assembly of Newfoundland and Labrador, Canada.
 Prior to 2006, the district was Grand Falls-Buchans, while expanded slightly in all directions it took in no major municipalities.
-As of 2011, there are 7,450 eligible voters living within the district.
+In 2011, there were 7,450 eligible voters living within the district.

 In the heart of central Newfoundland.
 Includes part of the town of Grand Falls-Windsor to the north and stretches westward.
 Badger, Buchans, Buchans Junction, Crooked Lake, Millertown and Red Indian Lake are in the district.
 Forestry and mining are major industries.

 Members of the House of Assembly

 The district has elected the following members of the House of Assembly: